How to Set Up Firewall Policies using Uncomplicated Firewall (UFW)

 How to Set Up Firewall Policies using Uncomplicated Firewall (UFW) header image

-Uncomplicated Firewall (UFW) is a network packet filtering application that runs on Linux servers and mostly Debian-based operating systems such as Ubuntu.
-UFW filters network packets based on the server interfaces, ports, and services to protect the system from internal or external security threats.
-To ensure improved control of a system's networking environment, use UFW to add a security layer of access to the system services.
+Uncomplicated Firewall (UFW) is a network packet filtering application that runs on Linux servers, and is the default firewall front end on Debian-based distributions such as Ubuntu.
+UFW filters network packets based on server interfaces, ports, and services, presenting a simplified command syntax over the underlying iptables or nftables rules.

 Prerequisites